 Examples of private blockchains include Ripple and Hyperledger.

 Consortium blockchains, also known as federated blockchains, combine the best of both worlds.
-They are more decentralized than private blockchains but allow control over what data is public and what remains private.
+They are more decentralized than private blockchains but allow control over public and private data.

-Unlike private blockchains, which are controlled by one company, federated blockchains are controlled by a pre-selected set of entities/nodes.
+Unlike private blockchains, controlled by one company, federated blockchains are controlled by a pre-selected set of entities/nodes.

 SIDENOTE.
 Blockchain nodes are devices (computers, laptops) that act as servers storing information.
 Nodes are an essential part of the blockchain’s infrastructure.